pingcap/docs/op-guide/backup-restore.md

   - OS: CentOS 7.2
 - The `-F` parameter of `mydumper` is set to 16 and the `-t` parameter of `loader` is set to 64.

-Result: It takes 11 hours to import all the data, which is 19.4G/hour.
+**Results**: It takes 11 hours to import all the data, which is 19.4G/hour.

 ### Backup Data from TiDB